 The Gold Lion Queen’s Beast marks the start of a new Royal Mint series.
-The 1oz Gold bullion coin is the first of ten.
+The 1oz Gold bullion coin is the first of ten in the series.
 These are brand new coins issued by The Royal Mint.
-Coins will come loose or may be in Royal Mint tubes for orders of ten or more.
+Coins will come loose or maybe in Royal Mint tubes for orders of ten or more.
 Individual coin capsules can be ordered from us to safeguard coins.
 These capsules fit perfectly.

 The plaster models can still be found, now housed at the Canadian Museum of History in Quebec, with replicas standing in Kew Gardens.

 The 1oz fine gold coin has a face value of £100 and therefore is free from Capital Gains Tax.

 The lion has long been an animal closely associated with Great Britain so it seems apt that the first coin in the Queen’s Beast series should feature the Lion.
 Specifically, the crowned golden lion of England has been a supporter of royal arms since the mid-fifteenth century.
 The shield displays Queen Victoria’s version of the Arms of the United Kingdom.
 This is split into quarters with two depicting the lions of Richard The Lionheart (twelfth century), one being the harp of Ireland, and the other being the tressure of Scotland.
 The original launch in 2016 sold-out immediately and the Royal Mint only managed to get more minted three months later.
 Proof and Silver Lion Beasts have also been produced.